-Pachinko Hall Operators' Declining Investment Capacity

-and Contraction of the Pachinko and Pachislot Machine Market
+Pachinko Hall Operators' Declining Investment Capacity and Contraction of the Pachinko and Pachislot Machine Market

 Facing lower investment capacity as the player population dwindles, stricter regulations, and rising machine prices, pachinko hall operators are replacing machines less often and increasingly selecting only titles and manufacturers that promise consistent returns on investments.
 This tendency is contributing directly to the shrinkage of the pachinko and pachislot machine market.
-Further evidence of pachinko hall operators' cautiousness is that annual turnover3 is trending downward, even though the development of larger pachinko halls is increasing the number of installed pachinko and pachislot machines per pachinko hall.
+Further evidence of pachinko hall operators' cautiousness is that annual turnover^{3} is trending downward, even though the development of larger pachinko halls is increasing the number of installed pachinko and pachislot machines per pachinko hall.

-$^{\star}3$ Annual turnover = Annual pachinko and pachislot machine unit sales \div Pachinko and pachislot machine installations
+3 Annual turnover = Annual pachinko and pachislot machine unit sales ÷ Pachinko and pachislot machine installations

-Annual Turnover and Pachinko Hall Numbers

-Times / Halls
+Annual Turnover and Pachinko Hall Numbers Times / Halls

-- Pachinko hall numbers Pachislot machine annual turnove - Source: The Company has calculated annual turnover based on data from the National Police - Agency and Yano Research Institute Ltd. Pachinko hall numbers are from the National
+Pachinko machine annual turnover

+Source: The Company has calculated annual turnover based on data from the National Police Agency and Yano Research Institute Ltd. Pachinko ball numbers are from the National